schanne/kubeflow-and-mlops/README.md

 It requires:
 - An Azure Account (A trial account works!)
-- An Azure DevOps Organization (The free tier is works!)
+- An Azure DevOps Organization (The free tier works!)

 # Slides
 Link to the slides to the All Things Open version of this talk [Slides](https://www.slideshare.net/AlexandraRosenbaum/mlops-by-sasha-rosenbaum)